- Genre: Superhero / Drama

-The kicker is that there’s no real payoff other than knowing that Logan does fully accept Laura as his own flesh and blood in the end.
-Logan is essentially a tragedy, and the only real takeaway from it is that the Wolverine got to die having felt, even for a brief moment, the true happiness that eluded him for most of his life.
+The kicker is there’s no real payoff other than knowing that Logan does fully accept Laura as his own flesh and blood in the end.
+Logan is essentially a tragedy, and the only real takeaway from it is that Logan died while having felt—even for a brief moment—the true happiness that eluded him for most of his life.

 The main cast is a powerful triumvirate, with two of them having played their respective roles for 17 years and the third one is a young actress making her debut.
 While Patrick Stewart still has a bit more to go as Professor X, reprising the role for the Netflix series Legion, Hugh Jackman is done with Wolverine.
 As a swan song for his iconic role, this was a great send-off.

 Perhaps the character I gravitated to the most here was the 90-year-old Charles Xavier, the retired leader of the X-Men.
 His life’s work had resulted in a goose egg and he became dependent on Logan and Caliban’s care, taking pills to keep his unstable telepathic powers in check.
 Despite that, he’s still kind and thoughtful, although he has also become a lot more sentimental, which results in him and Logan helping out a family who then get killed due to their presence.
 He is the anchor that held the trio together, even after his death as his words would resonate in the last act of the film.